Multipartite entanglement measures: a review: Summary and Outlook

 \section{Summary and Outlook}

-In this review, we have surveyed various multipartite entanglement measures with an emphasis on the genuine and operational multipartite entanglement measures.
+In this review, we have surveyed various ME measures with an emphasis on the genuine and operational ME measures.
 The intention behind this review is to provide valuable insights and serve as a helpful resource for future research in the field of quantum information processing.
-In addition, we hope that this review would inspire and guide researchers in their endeavors to further develop novel approaches for characterizing multipartite entanglement.
+In addition, we hope that this review would inspire and guide researchers in their endeavors to further develop novel approaches for characterizing ME.

-In spite of continuous progress, however, the current status of entanglement measure theory is still marked by a number of outstanding open problems, some of which include \begin{enumerate}[1)] \item The quest for an effective and universally applicable measure to quantify genuine multipartite entanglement in systems involving more than three parties remains as a significant challenge. \item While theoretical entanglement measures provide valuable insights, operational measures are designed to be practically applicable in experimental scenarios.
-Thus, the exploration and advancement of new operational measures for multipartite entanglement is essential. \item Extending entanglement measures to mixed-state multipartite systems is also a meaningful direction.
-Real-world quantum systems often involve mixed states due to unavoidable interactions with the environment, hence understanding and quantifying multipartite entanglement in mixed states is critical for the successful implementation of various quantum information processing tasks. \end{enumerate}
+In spite of continuous progress, the current status of entanglement measure theory is still marked by a number of outstanding open problems, some of which include \begin{enumerate}[1)] \item The quest for an effective and universally applicable measure to quantify GME in systems involving more than three parties remains as a significant challenge. \item While theoretical entanglement measures provide valuable insights of quantum entanglement, operational measures are designed to be practically applicable in quantum information processing tasks.
+Thus, the exploration and advancement of new operational measures for ME is essential. \item Extending entanglement measures to mixed-state systems is also a meaningful direction.
+Real-world quantum state is mixed due to unavoidable interactions with the environment.
+Thus, it is important to derive computable bound for existing entanglement measures or design efficient entanglement measures for multipartite mixed states. \end{enumerate}

-In summary, we believe that the research on multipartite entanglement measures is still ongoing and is likely to have a crucial impact on other tasks in the era of quantum information science.
+In summary, we believe that the research on ME measures is ongoing and is likely to have a crucial impact on other tasks in the era of quantum information science.